zegelin/mwha2mqtt/README.md

 Monoprice/McLELLAND whole-home audio amplifier serial to MQTT bridge controller.

-This project communicates with various models of multi-zone whole-home audio amplifiers via RS232, enabling status enquiry and remote control of these amplifiers via MQTT.
+The main component of this project is `mwha2mqttd`, a background daemon that communicates with various models of multi-zone whole-home audio amplifiers via RS232, enabling status enquiry and remote control of these amplifiers via MQTT.

-Zone status is polled periodically and when a zone attribute changes the value is reported on zone-specific MQTT topics.
+`mwha2mqttd` periodically polls the amp and when zone attributes (e.g., volume) change the values are published to MQTT topics.
-Values can be written to zone-specific MQTT topics to adjust zone attributes.
+In addition, clients can adjust zone attributes by publishing values to MQTT topics.
+`mwha2mqttd` subscribes to these topics and will communicate with the amp to adjust the zone(s).
 See [Topics](#topics) below for details.

-The project has been rewritten in Rust.
+The project has been rewritten in Rust!
 The Python version can be found on the `python` branch.

 ## Features

-- Publishes zone status/attributes to zone-specific MQTT topics.
+- Publishes zone status/attributes to zone-attribute-specific MQTT topics.
 - Subscribes to zone-specific MQTT topics for modification of zone attributes.
-- Communication to direct device (TTY or COM port, such as a USB<->RS232 adapter) or serial-over-TCP
+- Communication via physical TTY or COM port (such as a USB<->RS232 adapter) or raw serial-over-TCP (RFC2217 not supported).
-- Automatic serial baud-rate detection and negotiation.
+- Automatic serial baud-rate detection and negotiation (for physical ports)

 ## Compatible Amplifiers